Resistance Tutorial Includes:

 What is resistance Ohms Law Resistivity Resistivity table for common materials Resistance temperature coefficient Electrical conductivity Series & parallel resistors Parallel resistors table Parallel resistors calculator

-With current and voltage being two of the major circuit quantities, this means that Ohm's Law is also immensely important.
+With current, voltage and resistance being three of the major circuit quantities, this means that Ohm's Law is also immensely important.

 Ohm's Law discovery